based on Reviews

 Vitamins

-Unlike vitaminoids, vitamins cannot be produced by our bodies, so they must be constantly supplied from outside.
-They ensure the proper functioning of the metabolism, strengthen the immune system, and are essential for the development of cells, blood cells, bones, and teeth.
+Vitamins – unlike so-called vitaminoids – cannot be produced by our bodies, which is why they must be constantly supplied from external sources.
+They ensure that metabolism functions properly, strengthen the immune system, and are essential for the formation of cells, blood cells, bones, and teeth.
 They also regulate the utilization of nutrients such as carbohydrates, proteins, and minerals.

-A distinction is made between fat-soluble and water-soluble vitamins.
-Vitamins A, D, E, and K are fat-soluble vitamins, whereas vitamins C and B, for example, are water-soluble.
-Therefore, vitamins D3 and K2 should always be taken in a fat solution.
+Vitamins are classified as either fat-soluble or water-soluble.
+Vitamins A, D, E, and K are fat-soluble, while vitamins C and B, for example, are water-soluble.
+Therefore, vitamins D3 and K2 should always be taken in a fat-soluble solution.

 Vitamin K

-That studies and proven positive effects for the organism to date v.a. for vitamin K2 present (for K1 is v.a. known to activate the coagulation factor prothrombin in the liver), is likely due to its significantly higher bioavailability and metabolism compared to vitamin K1.
-The latter is only ~10% absorbed through the intestinal mucosa – the remainder is broken down in the liver.
-In contrast, vitamin K2 is almost 100% absorbed because, unlike K11, it does not remain in the liver but is absorbed from there into the bloodstream and tissues.
+That studies and proven positive effects for the organism to date v.a. for vitamin K2 present (for K1 is v.aVitamin K2 (known to activate the coagulation factor prothrombin in the liver) is likely due to its significantly higher bioavailability and metabolism compared to vitamin K1.
+Only about 10% of vitamin K1 is absorbed through the intestinal mucosa – the rest is broken down in the liver.
+In contrast, vitamin K2 is absorbed almost 100% because, unlike K11, it does not remain in the liver but passes from there into the bloodstream and tissues.

-A possible Vitamin K2 deficiency In addition to diet, it can also be due to disturbed intestinal flora This may be due to the fact that some vitamin K2 is produced in the intestines.
-A disturbance in the intestinal flora can be caused by certain diseases such as Crohn's disease or by taking antibiotics, antiepileptic drugs, or laxatives.
+One possible Vitamin K2 deficiency In addition to diet, one can also focus on a disturbed intestinal flora This could be due to the fact that some vitamin K2 is produced in the gut.
+A disruption of the intestinal flora can be caused by certain diseases such as Crohn's disease, or by the use of antibiotics, antiepileptic drugs, or laxatives.

-It should be noted that vitamin K2 exists in various variants that differ in the length of their chemical side arms (these are referred to as MK4 (menaquinone-4) to MK13 – with MK4 and MK7 being the best known and best-researched variants to date) or in their spatial structure (cis or trans variant).
-Cis isomers arise. v.a. when vitamin K2 is produced synthetically and not obtained through natural fermentation.
+It should be noted that vitamin K2 exists in various forms, differing in the length of their chemical side chains (these are designated MK4 (menaquinone-4) to MK13 – with MK4 and MK7 being the best-known and most thoroughly researched forms to date) or in their spatial structure (cis or trans).
+Cis isomers are formed v.a...then, when the K2 vitamin is produced synthetically and not obtained through natural fermentation.

-The most effective form of K2 vitamins is Menaquinone-7, also called MK7, because it remains available in the blood for over 72 hours, while the majority of MK4 is excreted after just a few hours due to poorer binding in the blood.
-Since the body only trans variant To ensure that the product can be used effectively, it is essential to pay attention to this declaration when comparing products.
+The most effective form of the K2 vitamins is considered to be...
+Menaquinone-7, also called MK7, because it remains available in the blood for over 72 hours, while the majority of MK4 is excreted after just a few hours due to poorer binding in the blood.
+Since the body only needs the trans variant When comparing products, it is essential to pay close attention to this declaration.
 The higher the trans content, the better.
-If the trans content is greater than 98%, the product can be called "all-trans."
+Products with a trans content greater than 98% can be labeled "all-trans".

 Vitamin D3

-Accordingly, a Vitamin D3 deficiency v.a. from low sunlight exposure; this is in our latitudes v.a. in the months October to March.Pregnancy, menopause, or puberty can also contribute to a vitamin D3 deficiency due to hormonal changes.
-Finally, with age, the body's ability to synthesize vitamin D3 declines, so vitamin D3 deficiency is more common in older people than in younger people. v.a. is therefore critical because cancer and many other chronic diseases occur more frequently during this phase of life.
-It therefore makes sense that naturopathy encourages us to "get out into the fresh air."
-There, we absorb solar energy even when the sky is overcast.
+Accordingly, a Vitamin D3 deficiency v.a. from low sunlight exposure; this is the case in our latitudes v.aThis is the case in the months of October to March.However, pregnancy, menopause, and puberty can also contribute to a vitamin D3 deficiency due to hormonal changes.
+Finally, the body's ability to synthesize vitamin D3 declines with age, so vitamin D3 deficiency is more common in seniors than in younger people.
+This is v.aThis is therefore critical, as cancer and many other chronic diseases are more common during this phase of life.
+It makes sense, then, that naturopathy insists on getting "out into the fresh air."
+Because there, even on cloudy days, we absorb solar energy.

-As well as Vitamin K also contains vitamin D in different variants.
-That v.a. the Vitamin D3 use in food supplements is probably due to the fact that it increases vitamin D levels by approx. twice as effective increases as much as vitamin D2.
-This is probably due to the better absorption capacity and longer retention of vitamin D3 in the bloodstream (source: https://pubmed.ncbi.nlm.nih.gov/28679555/)
+Likewise Vitamin K also contains vitamin D in various versions.
+That v.a. the Vitamin D3 use The fact that it is found in dietary supplements is probably due to the fact that it raises vitamin D levels by approximately... twice as effective increases, similar to vitamin D2.
+This is likely due to the better absorption capacity and longer retention of vitamin D3 in the bloodstream (Source: https://pubmed.ncbi.nlm.nih.gov/28679555/)

 Benefits and mode of action

-following Health Claims are now permitted for vitamins K and D, provided that certain requirements v.a. regardingthe dosage are met:
+following Health Claims are now permitted for vitamins K and D, provided certain requirements are met v.a. regardingThe dosage requirements are met:

-• Vitamin D has a function in cell division
+• Vitamin D plays a role in cell division.

-• Vitamin D contributes to normal calcium levels in the blood
+• Vitamin D contributes to normal blood calcium levels.

 • Vitamin D contributes to the maintenance of normal muscle function

-An important role is played by Vitamin K in relation to calciumCalcium is essential for strong bones and teeth; however, deposits in the blood vessels, which pose a risk of coronary heart disease, are extremely undesirable.
-This is where vitamin K2 plays a crucial role, making calcium usable by the body and activating certain proteins such as osteocalcin and the matrix GLA protein.
-Without vitamin K, these proteins remain ineffective and cannot perform their function in the body.
-Osteocalcin regulates the mineralization of bones and teeth and ensures that calcium is absorbed into the bones.
-The matrix GLA protein ensures that calcium is not deposited in the blood vessels, but rather binds it and transports it away.
+An important role is played Vitamin K in relation to calciumCalcium is essential for strong bones and teeth; however, calcium deposits in blood vessels are highly undesirable, increasing the risk of coronary artery disease.
+Vitamin K2 plays a crucial role here, making calcium usable for the body and activating certain proteins such as osteocalcin and matrix Gla protein.
+Without vitamin K, these proteins are ineffective and cannot perform their functions.
+Osteocalcin regulates the mineralization of bones and teeth, ensuring that calcium is absorbed into the bones.
+Matrix Gla protein ensures that calcium is not deposited in the blood vessels, but rather binds and transports it away.

 This is exactly the mechanism by which K2 prevents osteoporosis and arteriosclerosis:

-At a Vitamin D deficiency take the bone-building cells (osteoblasts) and bone volume decreases.
-This can be corrected by taking vitamin D, and more osteoblasts are formed again.
-However, vitamin D also promotes the maturation of bone-degrading cells (osteoclasts), thus indirectly promoting bone loss.
+At a Vitamin D deficiency take the bone-building cells (osteoblasts) from and bone volume decreases.
+This can be corrected by taking vitamin D, which then leads to the formation of more osteoblasts.
+However, vitamin D also promotes the maturation of bone-resorbing cells (osteoclasts) and thus indirectly contributes to bone loss.
 This effect of vitamin D is suppressed by the simultaneous intake of vitamin K2.
-Furthermore, as described above, vitamin K2 is essential for the body's production of osteocalcin, a protein involved in bone mineralization.
+Furthermore, as described above, vitamin K2 is essential for the body's own production of osteocalcin, a protein involved in bone mineralization.

-The so-called “Rotterdam Study” has shown that people who have consumed larger amounts of vitamin K2 over 10 years have significantly less calcium deposits in the arteries and generally a significantly better cardiovascular health had than others.
+The so-called “Rotterdam Study” has shown that people who have consumed larger amounts of vitamin K2 over 10 years have significantly fewer calcium deposits in their arteries and generally a significantly improved immune system. improved cardiovascular health had more than others.

 Qidosha products

-The QIDOSHA product combines the high-quality vitamins D3 and K2 in ideal dosages in one preparation.
-It contains MK7 (menaquinone-7), the form of vitamin K2 that has the highest bioavailability, is more fat-soluble, and circulates in the blood the longest.
-The trans content, which is relevant for effectiveness, is greater than 98%, making it an "all-trans" product.
+The QIDOSHA product combines the high-quality vitamins D3 &Vitamin K2 in an ideal dosage in one preparation.
+It contains MK7 (menaquinone-7), the form of vitamin K2 with the highest bioavailability, greater fat solubility, and the longest duration of blood circulation.
+The trans fraction, relevant for efficacy, is greater than 98%, making it an "all-trans" product.

-Unlike other dietary supplements, we chose oil as the delivery form for vitamins K2 and D3 because both K2 and D3 are fat-soluble vitamins, and studies such as the one by Traub et al. from 2014 suggest higher absorption by the body with drops/oil as a delivery form than with tablets or capsules.
+Unlike other dietary supplements, we have chosen oil as the dosage form for vitamins K2 and D3, since both K2 and D3 are fat-soluble vitamins and studies such as that by Traub et al. from 2014 suggest that drops/oil as a dosage form result in higher absorption by the body than tablets or capsules.

-Since vitamins K2 and D3 are interdependent, their dosage should always be coordinated.
-Since K2 activates the proteins formed by vitamin D (s.o.), it is conceivable that a higher vitamin D supply to the body could easily lead to a vitamin K2 deficiency, as more vitamin K is used for protein activation.
-Some studies have shown that a generally beneficial, high vitamin D level can actually increase the risk of bone fractures if there is a simultaneous vitamin K deficiency.
-Therefore, we do not offer monopreparations containing only one of the two vitamins, but rather this combination preparation with a perfectly balanced combination of the two vitamins.
+Since vitamins K2 and D3 are interdependent, their dosages should always be coordinated.
+Because K2 activates the proteins produced by vitamin D (s.oIt is conceivable that a higher vitamin D supply to the body could easily lead to a vitamin K2 deficiency, as more vitamin K is used for protein activation.
+Some studies have shown that a generally beneficial high vitamin D level can actually increase the risk of bone fractures if there is a simultaneous vitamin K deficiency.
+Therefore, we do not offer single-vitamin supplements containing only one of the two vitamins, but rather this combination product with a perfectly balanced ratio of both vitamins.

 Your shopping cart